MicrosoftDocs/Viva/WorkplaceAnalytics/Use/User-Roles.md

 # User roles in Workplace Analytics

-Users of Workplace Analytics require the proper level of access to areas of the product to be able to perform their required tasks.
-This topic describes the roles and responsibilities of users and the levels of access that each role requires.
+The Workplace Analytics user roles are each distinct in their assigned responsibilities and access permissions.
+Each user role only gives access to actions, pages, dashboards, and data that correspond with that role.
+Roles are assigned independently, are non-cumulative, and do not roll up.

 >[!Note]
 >An administrator of Microsoft 365 or Azure Active Directory [assigns the roles](../setup/assign-user-roles.md) that are described in this topic.

 ## Role descriptions and access levels

-These are the Workplace Analytics roles and their level of access:

 [!INCLUDE [Roles](../includes/wpa-roles.md)]

->[!Note]
->User roles are each distinct in their assigned responsibilities and access permissions.
-Each user role only gives access to actions, pages, dashboards, and data that correspond with that role.
-Roles are assigned independently, are non-cumulative, and do not roll up.

 ## User access